ISA-tools/2isadoc/mzml2isa/install.rst

 '''''''''''''

 This requires the python ``setuptools`` module to be installed, as well as the dependencies listed above.
+Download the latest stable release from the:
+`PyPI repository mzML2ISA <https://pypi.python.org/pypi/mzml2isa>`__ ,
+`PyPI repository nmrML2ISA <https://pypi.python.org/pypi/nmrml2isa>`__
-Download the latest stable release from the `PyPI repository <https://pypi.python.org/pypi/nmrml2isa>`__, unpack it and install it by running the following commands:
+, unpack it and install it by running the following commands:

 .. code:: bash